KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-3 README.md

 <img width="644" alt="m6" src="https://github.com/KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/assets/167600409/400eed94-7b17-4bdf-949c-b0b2d4ad675e">
 The address of the main section is 10184 and its byte addressing.
 **--calculation of Number of instrustions**
-Number of instrustions = (memory addresses of the start of the next instruction block - memory addresses of the start of the current
+*Number of instrustions = (memory addresses of the start of the next instruction block - memory addresses of the start of the current
-                           instruction block)
+                           instruction block)/4*

 $riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c